julienmn/mpv-music-wrapper/cover_selection_spec.md

 ## Tiny handling

-If Bucket 1 has only tiny images and Bucket 2 has any non-tiny images, pick the best non-tiny image in Bucket 2; otherwise pick the best in Bucket 1.
+- If Bucket 1 has only tiny images:
+  - If Bucket 2 has any non-tiny images, pick the best non-tiny image in Bucket 2.
+  - Otherwise pick the best in Bucket 1.